Prince Segbefia

-Kossi Prince Segbefia (born 11 March 1991) is a Togolese professional footballer who plays as a midfielder for Turkish club Tuzlaspor.
+Kossi Prince Segbefia (born 11 March 1991) is a Togolese professional footballer who plays as a midfielder for French Championnat National 3 club FCOSK 06.
 He is a Togolese international, having made his debut in September 2011 against Botswana.
 His older brother, Alikem, is also a footballer who plays for Al-Jaish SC Damascus in Syria.

 Club career

 Early career

 Born in Lomé, Segbefia began his football career at the Centre de Développement Sportif de Lomé (Sports Development Centre of Lomé), also known as Sporting Club de Lomé.
 He spent nearly a decade at the club before venturing to France where he underwent trials with professional clubs Marseille, Reims, Niort, and Sochaux.
 Several of the clubs were interested in signing Segbefia to a youth contract, but due to his age, 16 years old at the time, he was not signed.
 Afterwards, Segbefia returned to Togo where he was spotted by German Winfried Schäfer who was serving as manager of Al Ain in the United Arab Emirates.
 Segbefia, subsequently, signed with the club.
 Due to Al Ain being allowed to use only four foreigners in its squad, he spent most of his time with Al Ain playing on the reserve team.